paradedb/paradedb/pg_search/README.md

 ### Running the Extension

 `pg_search` is built on top of two extensions: `pg_bm25` and `pgvector`.
-To install these two extensions, run the configure script (this must be done _after_ initializing pgrx):
+To install these two extensions, run the configure script.
+This must be done _after_ initializing
+pgrx:

 ```bash
 ./configure.sh